agodwinp/linux-server-config/README.md

 For this project I used a baseline installation of an Ubuntu Linux Virtual Machine provided by [Amazon Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home/instances).

-1. a) First, log in to Lighsail.
+**1. a)** First, log in to Lighsail.
-1. b) Once you're logged in, you'll be prompted to create an instance.
+**1. b)** Once you're logged in, you'll be prompted to create an instance.
 Choose a plain Ubuntu Linux image and select the option for "OS Only".

 > **Note**: I used a Ubuntu Linux 16.04 LTS instance for my setup.

-1. c) Under the header `SSH key pair manager`, you can select, create or upload the key pair that you'd like to use to SSH into the instance.
+**1. c)** Under the header `SSH key pair manager`, you can select, create or upload the key pair that you'd like to use to SSH into the instance.

 > For this, we will step away from the Lightsail window, and open a fresh terminal window on your local computer.
 We will use the `ssh-keygen` application to generate our public/private key pair.